hburns2/Dogs-In-Media/README.md

 * Combined PuppyBowl data file

 ## Westminster
+* Raw dataset
+* Cleaned dataset

 ## Wikipedia
+* Elizabeth's API code
+* The list of 24 filtered dogs that I searched
+* A .py file I created for combining all of the resulting JSON files
+* My final Wikipedia dataset (labeled "allresults_nov7.csv")
+* A folder containing all 24 JSON files from the filtered dog list

 ## World's Ugliest Dog
 **This dataset is no longer in use**